- The Obama administration approved a Medicaid waiver for Arizona, but rejected the most conservative parts of it, including a work requirement.

 The quickest way to apply for AHCCCS is online at www.healthearizonaplus.gov.

 If you need help completing an application, call 1-855-HEA-PLUS (1-855-432-7587) or search online for a community assistor.

-Former Gov. Jan Brewer pushed for Medicaid expansion for Arizona, and it was approved by the state legislature.
-However, a conservative organization and 36 state Republican lawmakers challenged the legislative process related to Medicaid expansion.
-The case was dismissed, and the dismissal was appealed to the Arizona Supreme Court.
+The lawsuit challenging the hospital levy was brought by the Goldwater Institute (a conservative organization) and 36 Republican lawmakers who had voted against the levy to fund Medicaid expansion.
+The case was initially dismissed, and the dismissal was appealed to the Arizona Supreme Court.
 The court ruled in December 2014 that the challenge could proceed.

 In a victory for Medicaid expansion advocates, a judge ruled in May 2015 that patients with Arizona Medicaid coverage would be allowed to take part in the lawsuit in defense of Medicaid expansion.
 The lawmakers who brought the suit had argued that patients shouldn’t have a voice in the case.
-And in August 2015, a Maricopa County Superior Court Judge sided with Medicaid expansion advocates, ruling that the hospital fee to fund Medicaid expansion is an assessment, rather than a tax (the latter would have required a supermajority in the Arizona House and Sentate).
+And in August 2015, a Maricopa County Superior Court Judge sided with Medicaid expansion advocates, ruling that the hospital fee to fund Medicaid expansion is an assessment, rather than a tax.

 Medicaid expansion under the Affordable Care Act was signed into law in Arizona in July 2013.
 Arizona was one of the first states led by a Republican governor to sign on to expansion.